 6.1 General

+This clause describes and discusses a set of candidate solutions for addressing the different production use-cases and deployment options as introduced in clause 4.1 and clause 5.

+- Local Production: The expectation for a local production is low-latency operation (a few frames of delay) at high bit rates.
+With today’s COFDM technology [78][79], a fixed capacity (e.g. 8 MHz) is allocated to a production device (like a camera).
+This enables a camera to operate at low latency.
+The rate control of the video encoder is tuned to never exceed the allocated capacity.
+With 5G NPN, this can only be achieved when allocating a Guaranteed Bit Rate (GBR) QoS flow to the media.
+Non-GBR QoS flows may lead to situations where the UE needs to discard packets because the capacity is currently not available.
+Local Production may leverage specifically Deployment #1 (local SNPN deployment) or Deployment #2 (Local PNI-NPN with support for on-site edge computing).

+- Remote Production: The expectation for a remote production is also low-latency operation at high bit rates.
+However, there is a possibility to compromise, e.g. slightly higher latencies than in local production but lower latencies as in contribution.
+Solutions need to account for some packet loss and potentially for automatic bit rate adaptation.
+Remote Production may leverage specifically Deployment #2 (Remote Production) or Deployment #3.

+- Contribution: The expectation for contribution is different than for production.
+Contribution links often operate at higher latencies than production links.
+However, a very flexible and on-demand (or even spontaneous) capacity allocation is important, e.g. as needed for Electronic News Gathering (ENG).
+Specifically Deployment #2 (Contribution) is in focus for most contribution cases.
+In some cases, Deployment #3 (with a nomadic SNPN) may also be applicable.

+Editor’s Note: Considerations for Installed and Live Sound is ffs.

 6.2 Key Issue #1: Utilizing Available Capacity in Multi-Camera Scenarios

-6.2 General

-As highlighted in clause 6.2.2.3, there is in several scenarios a need to dynamically and proactively control media rates such that not all cameras use the maximum rate all the time.
+There is in several scenarios a need to dynamically and proactively control media rates such that not all cameras use the maximum bit rate all the time.
 Specifically, within a group of cameras that are used for the same live programme, there is need for reducing the rate for lower-prioritized cameras in order to protect the camera that is currently “live” (production camera) and the camera that is next to go “live” (according to the producer’s wishes).
 This should be done proactively, considering the radio conditions and load in the network, to avoid loss of quality on important feeds.

-6.2.2 QoS requirements – bit rate

 Usual fiber-based studio setups use 3-24 Gbit/s per camera (uncompressed, see [37]).
 A 5G cellular setup is obviously limited in uplink capacity compared to that.
 Considering this, SA1 produced a table in [3] containing also somewhat lower numbers, assuming various degrees of compression: